jplemos5/PA/README.md

 <summary>Entity.kt</summary>

 ### Entity.kt
 The `Entity` class represents a XML entity with a name, attributes, a parent, and children.
 It provides various functions to manipulate the entity and its hierarchy.
+Since we only have a class that handles all the entities and attributes we have some different types of entities and attributes that will be explained later.

 #### Constructor
 ```kotlin